• Skip to primary navigation

 • In a large soup pot, heat olive oil over medium-high heat.

-• Season chicken breasts with ½ tsp salt and ¼ tsp pepper.
+• Season chicken breasts with ½ teaspoon salt and ¼ teaspoon pepper.
 Add to pan and cook for 3-4 minutes per side, remove from pot and set aside.

 • Add the onion, carrots and celery to the pot, stirring occasionally until soft and lightly browned, about 5 minutes.